derhansen/form_crshield/README.md

 Defines the amount of seconds, which is added to the calculated page cache lifetime, if the calculated page cache lifetime is below the defined value in `minimumPageExpirationTime`.

+### obfuscationMethod

+Defines the obfuscation method used for the challenge/response calculation.
+Possible values are:

+* `1` - ROT13 (default value)
+* `2` - Reverse String

 ## Logging

-In order to log failed requests, it is possible to use a dedicated logfile like shown below:
+To log failed requests, it is possible to use a dedicated logfile like shown below:

 ```
 $GLOBALS['TYPO3_CONF_VARS']['LOG']['Derhansen']['FormCrshield']['writerConfiguration'] = [